eclipse-edc/docs/developer/decision-records/2024-05-20-api-versioning-2/README.md

    This API should not be exposed outside the container/pod.
 This is currently located under the `"default"` context.
 3. the `"control"` context: contains endpoints that are designed for component-to-component interaction, for example [Data Plane Signaling](https://github.com/eclipse-edc/Connector/tree/main/docs/developer/decision-records/2023-12-12-dataplane-signaling) between control plane and data plane.
+These APIs are not intended to be exposed to the internet or consumed by third-party applications.
 4. the `"public"` context: this is the public-facing endpoint(s) exposed by the dataplane for HTTP-PULL transfers.
 5. the `"sts"` context: the endpoints that are exposed by the Secure Token Service
 6. the `"version"` context: contains the endpoint to access version information,